Basel-Dawoud/Clothing-Shop-Management-System/README.md

-# Clothing Shop Management System
+# Clothing Shop Management System - IPC In Linux

 This project is a **Clothing Shop Management System** implemented in C. It simulates a clothing shop's inventory management, customer ordering, and admin functionalities.
 The system uses **shared memory**, **semaphores**, **message queues**, and **signals** for inter-process communication and synchronization.
 Below is a detailed explanation of the overall flow and the role of each file in the system.